 Architectural Design Freedom

-Standing seam systems can be installed on structures with various planes and sophisticated, complex designs, which is another reason why architects often specify standing seam.
+Standing seam systems can be installed on structures with various planes and sophisticated, complex designs, which is another reason architects often specify standing seam.
 Plus, it’s also gaining popularity in architectural applications because of its modern and clean look.
 In addition to the sleek, straight lines offered by these panel systems, the metal can come in virtually any color, including custom colors, to match any structure or design.

 Energy-Efficient Roof Solution

-Like stamped metal roofing, standing seam panels are also formed using cool roofing coils that are highly emissive and coated in highly reflective paint systems.
-This prevents the roof from absorbing too much heat and transferring it indoors, which can overwhelm the indoor cooling units and use up energy.
+Like stamped metal roofing, standing seam panels are also formed using cool roofing coils that are emissive and coated in highly reflective paint systems.
+This prevents the roof from absorbing too much heat and transferring it indoors, which can overwhelm the indoor cooling units and use energy.

 Disadvantages of Standing Seam Metal Roofing